 Only Jose Mourinho gets to do what he did, it seems.

 As we said when Mourinho led a clandestine training session, the real offence is exposing the absurdity.
 Aurier and Sissoko are not infected with COVID-19.
 They know they’re not.
 We know they’re not.
 Tottenham Hotspur FC knows they’re not.
 The Football Association and National Health Service know they’re not.
-But they all have to act like they might be, and that by “running shuttles and sitting next to [each other]” they are endangering themselves, society, perhaps even the entire rump of the British empire.
+But they all have to act like they might be, and that by “running shuttles and sitting next to ” they are endangering themselves, society, perhaps even the entire rump of the British empire.

 Many football players, like many young men, take dumb risks or commit dumb certainties all the time (see, e.g., Drinkwater, Daniel N.).
 This wasn’t one of them.
 Well, not the training.
 Aurier’s decision to put it on Instagram?
 We’ll class that as a dumb certainty.
 Did he not think people would notice and set in motion the mechanical response?